Bronuh/named-pipe-wrapper/README.md

-# Named Pipe Wrapper for .NET 4.0
+# Named Pipe Wrapper for .NET Core 3.1

 A simple, easy to use, strongly-typed wrapper around .NET named pipes.